 Quick Tips for Combating the Evils of Halloween Treats

 Halloween is right around the corner!
-To avoid the negative effects that Halloween candy can have on your oral health, remember these quick tips:
+While the spooky holiday is fun for kids of all ages, all of the treats can do some serious damage to teeth.
+Avoid the negative effects that Halloween candy can have on your children’s oral health by checking out these quick tips.

-It can be difficult to manage the amount of candy that your child gets their hands on this time of year.
-Although some kids manage to collect hundreds of pieces of candy, you can monitor the amount of treats that your child brings home and keeps.
+It can be difficult to manage the amount of candy your kids get this time of year.
+Some kids collect hundreds of pieces of candy from Halloween parties or trick-or-treating.
+Although it may be hard to keep an eye on the incoming loot, you may be able to keep an eye on the number of treats that your child actually keeps.
 It’s tempting to keep all the Halloween candy around for the kids (and yourself), but your teeth will thank you if you limit the stash.

 Here are three ways to keep your teeth healthy during Halloween:

 - Avoid certain kinds of candy, like sticky, gummy or hard candies

 - Maintain your oral health routine

 Avoid certain candy to keep teeth healthy during Halloween

 There are certain types of candy that you should try to steer clear of, including sticky, gummy or hard candies as they cause the most damage to teeth.

 The worst candy for your teeth: